So, you’ve decided to host a virtual summit. First, congrats!

 4. Get your speaker contracts ready

 Get a speaker contract that memorializes everything you agreed on in your conversation.
-You can ask speakers to sign a speaker agreement.
+You can ask speakers to sign a speaker agreement to keep them and you legally covered should anything change.
 Here’s my primer on how to properly send and sign contracts, too!

 5. Stay in touch and have a way to help

 Keep the dialogue going and the excitement brewing.
 Keep reminding presenters along the way about the expectations and what they agreed to.
 Make sure you’re available (or somebody else is) to answer any questions that pop up.

 Set aside time before the summit to check over their presentation.
 Make sure you’re comfortable with it legally speaking, and double check that they have the right disclaimers.